HLR/DomiKnowS/DevelopBranchREADME.md

 ## Updating the git repository with your changes

 When you makes change to the code in the Example or Docs folder.
 You have to first commit changes to them.
 Then, you have to commit changes to the develop branch.
-To do this, you have to use the following commands: if you want to commit changes to the Doc branch:
+To do this, you have to use the following commands:

+If you want to commit changes to the Doc branch:

     cd Docs
     git add .